 Obligate carnivore

-The difference between a carnivore and an obligate carnivore, is that an obligate carnivore needs to eat meat to survive.
-Firstly, because they are unable to properly digest vegetation and get nutrients from them.
-Secondly, because the specific nutrients that an obligate carnivore animal requires, can only be found in animal flesh.
-Examples of obligate carnivores are cats, snakes, seals, eagles, and dolphins.
+The difference between a carnivore and an obligate carnivore is that an obligate carnivore must eat meat to survive.
+This is partly because they are unable to properly digest plant matter and extract sufficient nutrients from it.
+In addition, the specific nutrients required by obligate carnivores can only be found in animal tissue.
+Examples of obligate carnivores include cats, snakes, seals, eagles, and dolphins.

 The metabolism of the obligate carnivore, and the nutritional needs of the cat.

-One of the characteristics of the digestive tract of an obligate carnivore is that it’s short.
-Raw meat is highly digestible, so there has been no evolutionary need for them to develop a long gastrointestinal tract.
-They also haven’t developed the gut bacteria that plant eating animals have.
-Because of this, they are unable to properly digest vegetation and get the nutrients they need from them.
+One of the key characteristics of an obligate carnivore’s digestive tract is that it is relatively short.
+Raw meat is highly digestible, so there has been no evolutionary need for obligate carnivores to develop a long gastrointestinal tract.
+They have also not developed the same gut bacteria as plant eating animals.
+As a result, they are unable to properly digest vegetation or extract the nutrients they need from it.

-Obligate carnivores also need a high amount of protein in their diet.
-Unlike us humans, who use carbohydrates as our main source of energy, obligate carnivores get their energy from protein and fat.
-If their diet lacks protein, they will start breaking down their own body muscle and organs to provide the energy they need.
-Besides that protein will provide energy, it also facilitates the absorption of fat-soluble nutrients.
+Obligate carnivores also require a high amount of protein in their diet.
+Unlike humans, who mainly use carbohydrates as a source of energy, obligate carnivores rely on protein and fat for energy.
+If their diet does not contain enough protein, their bodies will begin breaking down muscle tissue and even organs to meet their energy needs.
+In addition to providing energy, protein also plays an important role in the absorption of fat soluble nutrients.

-Because a cat’s body evolved around eating the meat of prey animals, they lack the ability to synthesize certain amino acids and vitamins like taurine, vitamin A, niacin, and arginine.
-The prey animals that the ancestors of our cats ate contained all these nutrients, hence making it unnecessary for their bodies to develop a way to make these nutrients themselves.
-While herbivores and omnivores are able to make the needed amino acids and vitamins in their own bodies, an obligate carnivore is fully dependent on eating meat to provide these nutrients to them.
-For example, we humans can turn beta-carotene into vitamin A. Our cats however, will be unable to synthesize beta-carotene into vitamin A, and will need vitamin A in its pre-formed state in their diet.
-When your cat will not get a steady supply of the nutrients they need, they will develop health issues like skin irritation, hearing loss, liver problems, and heart problems.
+Because a cat’s body evolved around consuming prey animals, cats lack the ability to synthesise certain amino acids and vitamins, including taurine, vitamin A, niacin, and arginine.
+The prey animals eaten by their ancestors already contained these nutrients, making it unnecessary for cats to develop the ability to produce them themselves.
+While herbivores and omnivores can synthesise many of these amino acids and vitamins in their own bodies, obligate carnivores are fully dependent on meat to supply them.
+For example, humans can convert beta carotene into vitamin A, but cats cannot.
+Cats require vitamin A in its pre formed state in their diet.
+Without a consistent supply of these essential nutrients, cats may develop health issues such as skin irritation, hearing loss, liver problems, and heart disease.

 Can my cat eat a vegan diet?

-You should not feed a vegan diet to your cat because their digestive system isn’t made to handle a plant-based diet.
-A cat needs species appropriate food, which means it’s made of meat.
-An excellent choice for cats is a complete raw meat diet.
-Another option would be meat-based kibble or wet food, and even though not perfect nutritionally, most cats will adapt to such diets without issue.
-When you decide to go for kibbles or wet food, choose a brand with a high percentage of meat protein.
+You should not feed a vegan diet to your cat, as their digestive system is not designed to handle a plant based diet.
+Cats require species appropriate food, meaning their diet must be based on meat.
+One excellent option for cats is a complete raw meat diet.
+Another option is meat based kibble or wet food.
+While these are not always nutritionally perfect, most cats adapt to them without issues.

 Can my cat eat raw meat?

-Another myth is that raw food is unsafe.
-While handling raw meat always poses a risk, and the right precautions should be taken just as you would when handling meat for human consumption, the bacteria in meat pose minimal to no threat to our cats.
-This is because their digestive tract is developed to digest raw meat and has built in natural defenses to ward off any harmful bacteria, like a high acidity level.
-If your cat is sick, bacterial resistance might be lower.
-Handle the meat for your cat the same as you would handle meat for human consumption, and it’s a safe choice of diet.
+Another common myth is that raw food is unsafe.
+While handling raw meat always carries a risk and proper hygiene is essential, just as it is when preparing meat for human consumption, the bacteria found in raw meat pose little to no threat to healthy cats.
+A cat’s digestive system is designed to handle raw meat and has natural defences against harmful bacteria, including a highly acidic stomach environment.
+If a cat is unwell, their resistance to bacteria may be lower.
+For this reason, raw meat should always be handled with the same care and hygiene practices used for human food preparation.

-A type of carnivore that needs meat to survive.
-Through this article we hope to have answered any questions one may have about the dietary needs of their cat and improve the overall welfare and well-being of pet cats.
-Is your cat on a raw diet and are you worried about it being fed correctly while you’re away?
-We would be happy to help, all our sitters are comfortable and experienced with feeding raw diets.
+If your cat is on a raw diet and you are concerned about it being fed correctly while you are away, we would be happy to help.
+All our sitters are experienced, comfortable, and confident when it comes to handling and feeding raw diets, so you can have peace of mind knowing your cat’s routine will be followed with care.
 If you would like more information about our cat sitting service, feel free to contact us.
 We will be happy to help.